ALWAYS FAST, FREE SHIPPING ON ORDERS OVER $99

 Once you have removed the transfer paper, heat the design with an embossing gun or a blow dryer.
 This will help the vinyl stick to the tile better.

 Tip: Do not overheat, vinyl can (and will) melt if overheated.
 You may see bubbles, but they’ll work themselves out over time.

 To add a hanger to the ornament, I cut a length of ribbon, folded it in half and tied a knot.

 I added a dot of hot glue to the back of the tile and glued the ribbon on.
 I used the tweezers from a set of Hot Glue Gun Helpers to avoid burning my fingers!
 These tweezers are coated with silicone so hot glue doesn’t stick (and my fingers stayed safe too!).

 I left the back of my ornament plain and “unfinished.”
-Some of your tile ornaments may be rough or have adhesive stuck to the back.
-You might wish to cover the back, here’s some ideas on how to cover the back of a tile ornament:
+Some of your tile ornaments may be rough or have adhesive stuck to the back and you might want to cover the back.
+Here are 21 ideas to cover ugly tile backs to make cute ornaments.

 - Scrapbook Paper